Role

 Language in our flow suggested that there were different tiers of service, but users had trouble finding them.
 Admins felt that the premium package was forced on them.

-Several new components I created for the product.
+Several new components and a few mascots I created for the product.

 Final product with the new design system facelift.